mrcavalcanti/mosaicoo/docs/sources/installation/upgrading.md

 #### Upgrade from APT repository

-If you installed Grafana from our APT repository, then Grafana will automatically update when you run apt-get upgrade to upgrade all system packages.
+If you installed Mosaicoo from our APT repository, then Mosaicoo will automatically update when you run apt-get upgrade to upgrade all system packages.

 ```bash
 sudo apt-get update